schranz-search/schranz-search/docs/research/index.rst

 Paradedb
 ~~~~~~~~

-A search and analytics engine ontop of Postgres:
+A search and analytics engine ontop of Postgres, with own Postgres extensions written in Rust:

 - Server: `Paradedb Server <https://github.com/paradedb/paradedb>`__